ISO 14001 Consultancy

 The assessment is again carried out across two stages with Stage 1 intended to ensure that all of the required systems and processes are in place, as well as involving a physical walk-around the site by the Assessor.
-Stage 2 would normally follow after about four weeks and involves the more in-depth auditing of the management system against the ISO 14001 standard as well as checking that relevant legislation is being adhered to.
+Stage 2 would normally follow after about four weeks (but sometimes longer) and involves the more in-depth auditing of the management system against the ISO 14001 standard as well as checking that relevant legislation is being adhered to.

 Maintaining ISO 14001

 As with ISO 9001 the Assessor will return to carry out surveillance visits (audits) at least once per year, and will expect to see evidence of regular auditing and reviews, and continuing improvements being made to the systems as well as ensuring that any defined environmental performance targets are being met.